angelman7/WRO-Binaries/README.md

 Concerning the movement of the vehicle, a DC and a servo motor are used.
 The DC motor is responsible for the speed of the car while the servo motor is responsible for the steering of the car.

+The Jetson Nano also utilises the power of R.O.S.(Robot Operating System) which is a set of software libraries and tools that let us build robot applications as this.
+From drivers to state-of-the-art algorithms, and with powerful developer tools.
+Using R.O.S. all programs (besides the modules) can become a node and is able to publish and get information from other nodes through topics which is the perfect way for these programs to communicate.

 The Jetson Nano also controls all the sensors used in our project:
 * `1 color sensor` which detects the orange and blue line
 * `2 laser distance sensors` that are used to determine the distance to the nearest wall from the fron oh the vehicle.